cgat-developers/ruffus/doc/decorators/collate.rst

     * *extra_parameters*
         Any extra parameters are passed verbatim to the task function

-    #.
-Output and option extra parameters are passed to the functions after regular expression
+    #. *outputs* and optional extra parameters are passed to the functions after regular expression
        substitution in any strings.
 Non-string values are passed through unchanged.
     #.
 Each collate job consists of input files which are aggregated by regular expression substitution
        to a single set of output / extra parameter matches